From a tier 3 college student to FAANG engineer

 DSA and Algo Round

-They Focus on your dsa abilities via a coding questions
+They focus on your Data Structure and Algorithm skills via multiple coding questions

 They focus on your coding abilities.
-You're given a live code link to their internal tool where you have to solve a question live, without any IDE help.
+You're given a live code link to their internal tool where you have to solve multiple questions in realtime, without any IDE help.
 They judge your logic forming abilities and how you can Deliver Results and Earn trust of your interviewer.

 They also ask a bunch of behavioral questions to judge your abilities to perform in a corporate setting.